centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 When a resource is acknowledged, the alert is not visible anymore in the "Unhandled problems" filter and notifications for this resource are stopped.

+The acknowledgement can also be deleted to put the event back to the unhandled events and resume the notifications.

 ### Set a planned downtime

 When a maintenance is planned on one or multiple resources, you can set this